Choose Chengdu for softer first-trip pacing

 From Chengdu food tours and hotpot to premium dining reservations, we help you order well and choose restaurants that fit the trip.

-Practical guidance for Alipay, WeChat Pay, SIM or eSIM setup, ride-hailing, translation and day-to-day travel questions.
+Practical guidance for Alipay, WeChat Pay, PayPal payment, SIM or eSIM setup, ride-hailing, translation and day-to-day travel questions.

 Related reading